Initial Teaching Alphabet

-The Initial Teaching Alphabet (ITA or i.t.a.) is a variant of the Latin alphabet developed by Sir James Pitman (the grandson of Sir Isaac Pitman, inventor of a system of shorthand) in the early 1960s.
+The Initial Teaching Alphabet (ITA or i.t.a.) is a variant of the Latin alphabet developed by Sir James Pitman (the grandson of Sir Isaac Pitman, inventor of Pitman shorthand and co-inventor of the English Phonotypic Alphabet) in the early 1960s.
 It was not intended to be a strictly phonetic transcription of English sounds, or a spelling reform for English as such, but instead a practical simplified writing system which could be used to teach English-speaking children to read more easily than can be done with traditional orthography.
 After children had learned to read using ITA, they would then eventually move on to learn standard English spelling.
 Although it achieved a certain degree of popularity in the 1960s, it has fallen out of use since the 1970s.

 History

 In 1959, the Conservative MP James Pitman initially promoted the ITA as a stepping stone to full literacy.
 The idea was that children would switch to the conventional alphabet after a few years.

 In the 1960s and 1970s, the ITA was used in some schools in England: "By 1966, 140 of the 158 UK education authorities taught ITA in at least one of their schools."
 Some other English-speaking countries used it too.
 It is not clear why it was taught only in some schools, or to some groups of children in particular schools.

 Since ITA was not formally introduced as an academic standard in the UK or anywhere else, it is not clear when it fell out of use, but it appears to have faded away by the end of the 1970s.

 Any advantage of the ITA in making it easier for children to learn to read English was often offset by some children not being able to effectively transfer their ITA-reading skills to reading standard English orthography, or being generally confused by having to deal with two alphabets in their early years of reading.
 Certain alternative methods (such as associating sounds with colours, so that for example when the letter "c" writes a /[k]/ sound it would be coloured with the same colour as the letter "k", but when "c" writes an /[s]/ sound it could be coloured like "s", as in Words in Colour and Colour Story Reading) were found to have some of the advantages of the ITA without most of the disadvantages.

 Although the ITA was not originally intended to dictate one particular approach to teaching reading, it was often identified with phonics methods, and after the 1960s, the pendulum of educational theory swung away from phonics.
 The ITA was very rarely used by the 1970s.